LaithFerjeoui/REALISE-Lab/README.md

 ```
 The values that `type` can have are `Conferences`, `Journals`, or `Thesis`.
 The values that `project` can have are `dependency-management`, `performance-engineering`, `se4ai`, or empty.
-A publication entry having a non-empty `project` value will be displayed under both the `/publications` and the `/<project-name>` pages, there's no need to add two entries in two separate places for a given publication
+A publication entry having a non-empty `project` value will be displayed under both the `/publications` and the `/<project-name>` pages, there's no need to add two entries in two separate places for a given publication.
+If a given link does not exist, provide an empty string to its associated attribute.
+For example, if a given publication does not have a presentation link, the value corresponding to `presentationLink` is `""`
 3. In case the publications' resources will be placed directly in the project's file system instead of placing its link (the `pdfPathHref` value for example), make sure to place the given file under `static/publications`
-4. Save the `publication.js` file and there you have it
+4. Save the `publication.js` file

 # How to Add a Team Member

 To add a team member to your project, follow these steps:

-1. **Add the Team Member's Image to the static/Img Folder:**
+1. **Add the Team Member's Image to the static/img Folder:**
-   Place the team member's image in the `static/Img` folder.
+   Place the team member's image in the `static/img` folder.

 2. **Create a Markdown File for the Team Member's Details:**
-   Create a Markdown file (e.g., TeamMemberDetails.md) inside the `src/pages/teamInfo` folder for the team member's details.
+   Create a Markdown file (e.g., `TeamMemberDetails.md`) inside the `src/pages/teamInfo` folder for the team member's details.
+Please find the MD syntax documentation [here](https://www.markdownguide.org/basic-syntax/).
+You can cutomize your page as you see fit.

 3. **Open the `TeamMember.js` File:**